Facts and Figures

 International Students Contribute over $43 Billion to U.S. Economy

-The spending by international students studying at US colleges and universities supported more than 378,000 jobs and contributed over $43 billion to the US economy during the 2023-2024 academic year, and over $589 million to Georgia district 05.
+The spending by international students studying at US colleges and universities supported more than 378,000 jobs and contributed approximately $43 billion to the US economy during the 2024-2025 academic year, which includes over $579 million to Georgia district 05.
 Visit NAFSA’s International Student Economic Value Tool to learn more about the contributions international students make to Georgia and Emory's district.